learn-compsci/webtop/webtopinstall-mac.md

     - Hit `Control-C` in the terminal where you started `webtop`.
 This will stop the Docker container and return you to the command prompt.
     - Close the terminal window where `webtop` is running.
 This will also stop the Docker container.

 ### Congratulations!
-You have successfully installed and run `webtop` on your Windows machine.
+You have successfully installed and run `webtop` on your machine.
 You can now use the Linux desktop environment in your web browser.
 However, before you dive in to exploring `webtop`, please read the rest of this guide to understand some [important usage notes](#critical-usage-notes) and how to [update](#updating-webtop) `webtop`.
 Furthermore, if you encounter any issues, we have a [troubleshooting section](#troubleshooting-common-issues) at the end of this guide.

 # 🆕📦Updating Webtop🆕📦